nrz/ylikuutio/README.md

 Q: Is there a scripting language in Ylikuutio?
 A: YliLisp scripting language is a work in progress.
 See [YliLisp design notes](doc/ylilisp.txt).

+Q: Why the scripting language of Ylikuutio is called YliLisp and not YLisp?
+A: YLisp does not clearly communicate that the language is related to Ylikuutio game engine and also that it is simultaneously a Lisp-inspired language.
+   Additionally, YLISP already exists for HP-95LX palmtop.

 ## Implemented functionality
 * 3D rendering
 * 2D text